About the Waco Team

 She is trained in Trauma-Focused Cognitive-Behavioral Therapy (TF-CBT) which is an evidence-based treament option for kids and teens who have experienced a trauma or hardship.

-Sara offers weekday evening appointments via online counseling and Saturday morning appointments in the Waco office.
+Sara offers daytime and evening appointments via online counseling or in the Waco office.

 Bachelor of Business Administration in Marketing & Management, Baylor University